tailcallhq/tailcallhq.github.io/docs/directives/grpc.md

 It is mandatory to have a package name in a protobuf file.
 :::

-Linking this file within a GraphQL schema is facilitated by the `@link` directive, as shown below:
+Linking this file within a GraphQL schema is facilitated by the `links` config, as shown below:

 ```yaml
 links: